top of page

 SPL: The Scout leadership of the troop consists of the Senior Patrol Leader (SPL) and the Assistant Senior Patrol Leaders (ASPL).
 Scouts serve in leadership positions for six months at a time.
 The troop elects the SPL and the SPL and the Scoutmaster pick the assistants.
 Additionally, there are many other leadership positions, ranging from Quartermaster and Scribe to Patrol Leader.
 The Scouts in the troop are organized into patrols and the Scouts elect their own patrol leaders.

 Committee: The Troop Committee consists of a broader group of adults that provides leadership and guidance to the overall Scouting program.
 The committee, headed by Chairman Larry Cote, meets periodically to review programming, handle finances, and provide oversight for the wide range of activities of the troop.
-Other members of the Committee are Grace O'Neal, Chris Kilcollins and Ben Lothrop.
+Other members of the Committee are Grace O'Neal, Chris Kilcollins, Ben Lothrop and Andy Caldwell.

 Uniforms